 With all the craziness going on in the world, elections have been on a lot of people’s minds lately.

 The other day I started watching Chelsea Handler’s new documentary special on Netflix called Hello, Privilege.
 It’s Me, Chelsea.
-The focus was on white privilege, but one of the things it touched on is the issue of voter suppression through rules around voter ID.
+One of the things it touched on was voter suppression through rules around voter ID.
 It’s an issue that disproportionately affects racial minorities, but it also negatively affects other disadvantaged groups as well.

 I suspect the average person would probably think that having rules around ID is a good thing.
-What is less obvious, though, is that this practice ends up disenfranchising a segment of the population that is likely to face other disadvantages as well, including impoverished people living with mental illness.
+What’s less obvious, though, is that this practice ends up disenfranchising a segment of the population that is likely to face other disadvantages as well.
+This includes impoverished people living with mental illness.

-Although there have been concerns raised in recent years about foreign actors (particularly Russia) attempting to interfere with Western elections, actual voter fraud at the level of individuals going to polling stations is very rare.
+Although concerns have been raised in recent years about foreign actors (particularly Russia) attempting to interfere with Western elections, actual voter fraud at the level of individuals going to polling stations is very rare.

 Any country must find the right balance between deterring fraud and ensuring suffrage for marginalized populations.
 The former is often a lot more popular than the latter.